 The Dedication is High and So Is Daisy's Commitment

-For 2013, Daisy has pledged a renewed commitment to this prestigious event.
-Daisy will present $1,000 to every BB Gun team that qualifies for and attends the Daisy Nationals in 2013.
-This money can be used for travel costs and equipment and will enable some teams to come who otherwise could not afford to.
+Daisy will present a minimum of $1,000 on a prepaid credit card to every BB gun team that qualifies for, attends and competes at the Daisy Nationals in 2016.
+This money can be used for travel costs and equipment and will enable some teams to attend and compete who otherwise could not.

 New Teams Wanted

 Nothing keeps a competition exciting like new competitors.
 If you are interested in starting a 5-meter BB gun team, contact Daisy today for a catalog of match competition products, non-profit organization pricing and information about how to form your team.